Cauayan, Isabela: Demographics

 In the 2020 census, the population of Cauayan, Isabela, was 143,403 people, with a density of sigfig 143,403/336.40.

 Languages

-Cauayan is dominated by the use of Ilocano and Gaddang languages.
+Cauayan is dominated by Ilocano and Gaddang speakers.
 English, being one of the official languages is used primarily in communication for government publications, local newsprints, road signs, commercial signs and in doing official business transactions.
 Tagalog, another official language and is also considered the national language is used as verbal communication channel among residents.

 Economy

 Cauayan is a third class city in the province of Isabela.
 Cauayan has been selected to host the Proposed Isabela Special Economic Zone and the Regional Agro-Industrial Growth Center.
 As of 2016, there are over 3,418 registered business establishments that include distributors, wholesalers and retailers.

 Agriculture

 Cauayan city is a surplus producer of rice and corn.
 A total of 24,004 hectares or 69.9% hectares is utilized for palay (rice) production and corn production.
 Average yield per hectare per cropping is 4.5 MT for rice and corn.
 Corn farmers in the city are also shifting to cassava farming due to huge losses brought about by the effects of climate change in the province of Isabela.
 Other products include livestock and poultry, fruits and vegetables, and fishery products such as hito (cat fish) and tilapia.
 The National Irrigation Administration has an office in the city.